 THE BOB NEWHART SHOW – You’ll see I have favorite comedy writers and their work pops up in several places.
 Tom Patchett & Jay Tarses bring a refreshing irreverence and subtle lunacy (if there is such a thing) to everything they write.
 THE BOB NEWHART SHOW under their hand was sillier than THE MARY TYLER MOORE SHOW but often funnier.

-THE DICK VAN DYKE SHOW -- A smart, urban, funny ensemble multi-camera comedy in the day of BEVERLY HILLBILLIES, F TROOP, GOMER PYLE, and THE MUNSTERS.
-It was the sitcom oasis of the 60s.
-Created by Carl Reiner, originally for himself.
+THE DICK VAN DYKE SHOW -- Your clear favorite as well.
+A smart, urban, funny ensemble multi-camera comedy in the day of BEVERLY HILLBILLIES, F TROOP, GOMER PYLE, and THE MUNSTERS.
+It was the sitcom oasis of the '60s.
+Created by Carl Reiner, originally for himself to play.
 He had the good sense to check his ego at the door and recast Dick Van Dyke.
 And he had the further good sense to surround himself with the elite of the writing community – Jerry Belson, Garry Marshall, Bill Persky, and Sam Denoff.
 This is another show with great “rewatchability”.
-And what kid in the 60s didn’t fall in love with Laura Petrie?
+And what kid in the '60s didn’t fall in love with Laura Petrie?

 TAXI – James Brooks and staff sharpened, deepened, and further perfected the genre they launched with THE MARY TYLER MOORE SHOW.
 Certainly darker in tone than MTM but more scathingly funny.
 And for my money the best storytelling ever.
 It’s the one series I always recommend to sitcom writer wannabes interested in learning the form.
 Chekhov in a garage.